Centre For Neuro Skills Unit 3 in Irving, TX

 Cons

-• pro Staff roll a patient from the bathroom directly to the dining table without sanitizing the wheelchair or hands.
+• pro Sanitation practices are inadequate, with staff rolling a patient out of the bathroom directly to the dining table without sanitizing the wheelchair or the patient's hands.

-• pro There is a revolving door of caretakers, resulting in staff who lack crucial knowledge about individual patients' needs and care plans.
+• pro There is a revolving door of caretakers who lack crucial knowledge about individual patients' needs and care plans.

-• pro Security is inadequate: the main gate doesn't fully enclose, apartment doors are often left unlocked, and staff are sometimes missing at night.
+• pro Security measures are woefully inadequate; the main gate doesn't fully enclose the complex and apartment doors are often left unlocked.

-• pro Patient dignity and privacy are overlooked, with staff entering bathrooms without warning and privacy concerns about being documented for potential insurance denial.
+• pro Patient dignity and privacy are neglected, with staff entering bathrooms without warning.

 Review